jamesshuang/MaxTemp/README.md

-# MaxTemp - Hadoop MapReduce
+# Mean Max Temperature - Hadoop MapReduce

 Finds the mean maximum temperature for everyday of the year for each weather station using MapReduce.